trackit/eks-auto-mode-gpu/README.md

 ```

 Or using the `stress-test.sh` script to send multiple requests to the model.
-Make sure to target the correct model name on the script and also the curl command.
+Make sure to target the correct model name on the script and on the curl command.

 ---
 ### Disclaimer